Wilhelmine, Gräfin von Lichtenau: Biography

-Countess Marianne survived into adulthood.
-She married firstly, on 17 March 1797, Hereditary Count Frederick of Stolberg-Stolberg; they divorced in 1799.
-Her second marriage on 14 March 1801 was to Baron Kaspar von Miaskowski; they were also subsequently divorced.
-Her third and final marriage was in 1807 to French aristocrat Étienne de Thierry.
+Countess von Lichtenau's youngest child, Countess Marianne von der Marck, survived into adulthood: she married firstly, on 17 March 1797, Hereditary Count Frederick of Stolberg-Stolberg (1769–1805); they divorced in 1799.
+Her second marriage, on 14 March 1801, was to Baron Kaspar von Miaskowski (1771–1813); they were also subsequently divorced.
+Her third and final marriage was in 1807 to French aristocrat Étienne de Thierry (d.
+1843).
 She had four daughters over her three marriages, the eldest of them was the notorious poet Countess Louise of Stolberg-Stolberg.

 In 1782, Fredrick William arranged for her to marry his councillor and chamberlain Johann Friedrich Rietz (1755–1809), but the relationship between Wilhelmine and Fredrick William continued.

 It is debated whether Wilhelmine co-operated with Johann Rudolph von Bischoffswerder and Johann Christoph von Wöllner to keep the monarch under control.
 Wilhelmine was given the title Countess von Lichtenau in 1794, but this was not made public for two years, until 1796.

 After Frederick William died in 1797, Wilhelmine was exiled and her property confiscated, although she was finally granted a pension in 1800.
 From 1802 to 1806, she had a second marriage to the dramatic Franz Ignaz von Holbein, known as "Fontano" and 26 years her junior, in Breslau (now in Poland and renamed Wrocław).
 In 1811, Napoleon allowed her to return to Berlin.